Legalization of Marijuana and Drug Testing In The Workplace Collide

 Two competing concerns are at stake here.
 Employee privacy and self-esteem goes head to head with workplace productivity and safety concerns.
 Businesses are now facing increased legal challenges from their employees that realize state law allows them to use marijuana on their own personal time, as long as the usage is away from the workplace.
 Although lawsuits of this nature have vastly multiplied, most actually favor the employers.
 From a technical standpoint, companies may abide by their own drug testing policies.
 Until the day that the federal law changes, employers may prohibit the use of marijuana even outside of the workplace.
 Typically the local and state court systems tend to favor the federal law.

 The Department of Health and Human Services recently published a survey that showed approximately 10-percent of adults that are employed full-time use drugs.
 This number is vastly increasing most likely due to the use of marijuana.
 That being said, far more research needs to be conducted to derive a solution that is fair to both employers and employees.
 Until that time, company policies regarding the use of drugs will remain to be all over the map.
-If you happen to use marijuana in states where the drug is legal, you must continue to take precautions in order to avoid being fired from your job.
+If you happen to use marijuana in states where the drug is legal, you must continue to take precautions in order to avoid being fired from your job or find a reliable detox system for a drug test.